 How to recover an Unpaid Business CCJ

-If your Business is owed money and has gone to the effort of obtaining a CCJ then quite clearly you are intent in collecting this.
-Whilst the CCJ may induce some Business Debtors to pay, there are a significant number that will still choose to ignore it.
+If your business is owed money and has gone to the effort of obtaining a CCJ then quite clearly you are intent in collecting this.
+Whilst the CCJ may induce some Business Debtors to pay, there is a significant number that will still choose to ignore it.
 This is when enforcement action can become necessary to collect your unpaid CCJ.

 Our Expert Business Collections team have compiled this handy guide to your options to collect.
 Not all debts are the same and it will be in your interests to have knowledge as to the financial standing of the debtor.
 Quite often it is a case of pressing the right buttons to collect your unpaid CCJ.
 This quick guide may well help you do that.